1988 United States presidential election in Mississippi

 The 1988 United States presidential election in Mississippi took place on November 8, 1988.
 All fifty states and the District of Columbia, were part of the 1988 United States presidential election.
 Mississippi voters chose seven electors to the Electoral College, which selected the president and vice president.

-Mississippi was won by incumbent United States Vice President George H. W. Bush of Texas, who was running against Massachusetts Governor Michael Dukakis.
-Bush ran with Indiana Senator Dan Quayle as Vice President, and Dukakis ran with Texas Senator Lloyd Bentsen.
+Mississippi was won by incumbent Vice President George H. W. Bush, running with U.S. Senator Dan Quayle, against Governor Michael Dukakis, running with U.S Senator Lloyd Bentsen.

-Mississippi weighed in for this election as thirteen percentage points more Republican than the national average.
-The presidential election of 1988 was a very partisan election for Mississippi, with 99 percent of the electorate voting for either the Democratic or Republican parties.
 Notably, however, George County, in Mississippi's Pine Belt, gave former Ku Klux Klan Grand Wizard David Duke his largest vote share of any county in the country (about 4%).
 George County also gave third parties in the aggregate their largest vote share of any county in the country.

 As of the 2024 presidential election, this is the last election in which Adams County, Kemper County, Washington County, and Leflore County voted for the Republican presidential nominee; and the last in which Hinds County, the most populous in the state, gave a Republican an outright majority.

-Bush carried Mississippi by a 20-point margin.
-Mississippi, along with the rest of the Deep South apart from Louisiana, was amongst the strongest of Bush's regions, a dramatic reversal from 1976 and even 1980, when Reagan carried Mississippi, Alabama, and South Carolina only narrowly.
-Even though Mississippi has remained reliably red at the presidential level, no Republican has achieved as high a vote share as Bush's 59.9% since 1988.
-Bush carried Hinds County, Mississippi's most populous county, by a double-digit margin; he narrowly carried it again in 1992, but it has never voted Republican again, and to the contrary has given Democrats over 70% of its vote in every election from 2012 on.
-In 1988, however, Dukakis' support in the Magnolia State was largely limited to Mississippi's share of the Black Belt; every county he carried in the state has remained a Democratic stronghold ever since apart from Benton County.
+Background

+Thad Cochran's victory in the 1978 election made him the first Republican elected to the United States Senate since the end of Reconstruction.
+However, the Democrats maintained control over all state-level offices.

+Campaign

+The racial composition of the Democratic primary was 55% white and 45% black.
+Gore won 64% of the white vote, and 44% of white voters participated in the Republican primary.

+Dukakis was the first presidential candidate to visit the Neshoba County Fair since Ronald Reagan during the 1980 election.
+Among white voters, 76% supported Bush while 23% supported Dukakis.

+Democratic nominee Wayne Dowdy lost in the concurrent U.S. Senate election resulting in Mississippi having two Republican senators for the first time since Reconstruction.
+However, the Democrats controlled four of the state's five seats in the United States House of Representatives.

 Harry Allen, Rhesa Barksdale, Robbie Hughes, Henry Paris, Fred Reeder, Michael Allred, and Ed Weeks were the Republican electors that cast their ballots for Bush and Quayle.
 Allred was selected to replace John Palmer as Palmer was unable to cast his ballot.